 This policy may be reviewed periodically and republished; as applicable.
 The Principal may issue additional instructions within the policy framework as appropriate.
-The policy will also be reviewed on an annual basis.
+The policy will also be reviewed on a biennial basis.

 Updated: October 2021 by College Executive Team

 Implementation date: February 2017

 Approved by: GBC Board

-Next review: March 2023
+Next review: March 2027

-AMENDMENT DATE DESCRIPTION OF AMENDMENT Page Version DESCRIPTION OF AMIENDMIENT ALL 2021.1 02/10/2021 Review and update of plan contents and layout.
+AMEI NDMENT DATE DESCRIPTION OF AMENDMENT Page Version DAIL DESCRIFTION OF AMENDIMENT ALL 2021.1 02/10/2021 Review and update of plan contents and layout.
 7 2022.1 16/05/2022 Explicit addition of vaping, smoking and alcohol possession or use on-campus as high-level inappropriate behaviours.
+8, 9, 2025.1 31/01/2025 Minor edits, clarification of timing for parent contact, 10, buddy system adjustments for Primary, 'Renewal' Арр. procedure adjusted for current practice, detention procedures added as appendix.